-Each of the named executive officers is a participant in our 2023 Executive Severance Plan (the Severance Plan), the terms of which are described below.
+Each of the named executive officers, as well as Winston Kung, MBA, our Chief Financial Officer and Treasurer, is a participant in our 2023 Executive Severance Plan (the Severance Plan), the terms of which are described below.

 Zhengbin (Bing) Yao, Ph.D.